BMW X1 xDrive25e F48

 Front seatbelt retractor micro gas generator (some 2022 cars) Verify completed

-Contact any BMW dealer with the VIN to confirm both recalls have been completed.
+Contact any BMW dealer with the VIN to confirm all recalls have been completed.
 The 2020 HV battery recall is the single most important check — without it the car cannot be safely charged.

 Warranty Status